 Interestingly, strong year classes of AI Atka mackerel have occurred in years of hypothesized climate regime shifts 1977, 1988, and 1999, as indicated by indices such as the Pacific Decadal Oscillation (Francis and Hare 1994, Hare and Mantua 2000, Boldt 2005).
 Bailey et al. (1995) noted that some fish species show strong recruitment at the beginning of climate regime shifts and suggested that it was due to a disruption of the community structure providing a temporary release from predation and competition.
 It is unclear if this is the mechanism that influences Atka mackerel year class strength in the GOA.
 El Nino Southern Oscillation (ENSO) events are another source of climate forcing that influences the North Pacific.
-Hollowed et al. (2001) found that gadids in the GOA have a higher proportion of strong year classes in ENSO years.
+Hollowed et al. (2001) found that gadids in the GOA have a higher proportion of strong vear classes in ENSO years.
 There was, however, no relationship between strong year classes of AI Atka mackerel and ENSO events (Hollowed et al. 2001).
 This has not been examined for GOA Atka mackerel.
+Average eddy kinetic energy (EKE, cm2 s-2) from south of Amutka Pass in the AI was examined and found to be potentially informative (S. Lowe unpubl. data).
+Particularly strong eddies were observed in the fall of 1997/1998, 1999, 2004, and 2006/2007 suggesting increased volume, heat, salt, and nutrient fluxes.
+The 1999-2001 and the 2006 year classes were strong.
+The role of eddies may be the transport of larva which hatch in the fall, and or the increase in nutrients and favorable environment conditions.
+Further research is needed to determine the effects of climate on growth and year class strength, and the temporal and spatial scales over which these effects occur.